Flux Operator Installation

 }

-For more information of how to configure the Flux instance with Terraform, see the Flux Operator terraform module example.
+For more information on how to configure the Flux instance with Terraform, see the Flux Operator terraform example.

 Operator Lifecycle Manager